 “One sometimes finds what one is not looking for.
 When I woke up just after dawn on Sept.
 28, 1928, I certainly didn’t plan to revolutionise all medicine by discovering the world’s first antibiotic, or bacteria killer.
 But I guess that was exactly what I did.”

-Thus recalled the Scottish scientist Alexander Fleming on his discovery of penicillin – the most important medical event of the 20th century – eighty-four years ago on this day.
+Thus recalled the Scottish scientist Alexander Fleming on his discovery of penicillin – the most important medical event of the 20th century – eighty-five years ago on this day.
 The world’s first antibiotic was indeed nothing less than revolutionary; penicillin has saved more lives than any other single drug, conquering some of humankind’s most ancient scourges – pneumonia, syphilis, gonorrhoea, diphtheria, gangrene, scarlet fever, battle wounds and childbirth infections that had for so long killed millions indiscriminately.

 The chain of events leading to this world-changing discovery was so improbable that it’s become one of the greatest legends in the history of science.
 Before departing for a two-week vacation from his research position at London’s St Mary’s Hospital, Fleming had prepared an experiment of several Petri dishes containing a strain of staphylococcus bacteria.
 Meanwhile, one floor beneath him, a colleague was growing the species Penicillium notatum to advance his studies on moulds.
 This mould became airborne, traveled upstairs and accidentally contaminated Fleming’s bacteria experiment.
 When he returned from his holiday, Fleming noticed a clear halo surrounding a yellow-green growth in one of the Petri dishes.